From advance practice and pain management, to primary care, your specialty is needed for our open locum tenens nurse practitioner jobs!

 Yes!
 Barton Associates offers free comprehensive malpractice insurance to all healthcare professionals who work with us.
 Our claims-made insurance is furnished by an “A”-rated insurance company and includes tail coverage for all providers.
 Learn more about our malpractice insurance here.

 Yes!
 Locum tenens is a great way to gain experience, as well as explore a specialty to see if it’s right for you.

 While some locum tenens healthcare jobs require a prerequisite amount of experience or skill set, many others do not.
 New graduates can also increase their chances of securing a locum tenens healthcare role with in-demand certifications.

 The easiest way to find a job as a new graduate is to connect with a dedicated Barton recruiter, who can find you an open job that matches your needs and skill set.

 Although locum tenens work has its roots in the 1970s when American rural areas required additional physician staffing for their medically underserved populations, the industry has expanded to included healthcare providers of all types in all 50 states.

 More than 85% of healthcare facilities rely on locum work, including locum nurse practitioners, physician assistants, and dentists.

-Locum tenens workers often earn more than their perm counterparts.
+There are a variety of reasons locum tenens workers often earn more than their perm counterparts.
 This is partly because facilities use locum jobs to fill in urgent vacancy, often for in-demand roles, and pay competitively as a result.
 Variations in pay can also result from location, experience, urgency, and a long list of other variables.
-Check out our salary guides to learn how much more you might earn in a locum role.
+Check out our locum tenens salary guides to learn how much more you might earn in a locum role.